chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 1. If you are using an embedded repository, copy the `repository` directory from the old installation directory to the new installation directory.

 1. If you have implemented any custom plugins, copy them from the `plugins` directory from the previous installation directory to the new installation directory.
+If you are upgrading from a previous version to XL Release version 8.0.0 or later, use the  `plugins/__local__/` folder for your custom plugins.

 1. Copy the contents of the `ext` directory from the old installation directory to the new installation directory.